-(This last factor seems too high, and one assumes that other effects must enter to lower it.)
+(This last factor seems too high, and one assumes that other effects must enter to lower it: for instance, it assumes the material is unrealistically pure.)

 4. (2 points) Based on the result of problem 3, would heating the photoconductor in a xerographic copier improve or diminish its ability to produce sharp, high-contrast images?
 Explain.